JohnSnowLabs/johnsnowlabs/docs/_posts/gadde5300/2023-01-02-finner_10q_xbrl_lg_expense_en.md

 ## Description

-This model is an NER model containing 48 numeric financial Expense entities from different 10Q reports.
-The tokens being annotated are the amounts, not any other surrounding word, but the context will determine what kind of amount is from the list of the 48 available.
+This model is a Named Entity Recognition (NER) model focused on financial numeric items.
+It identifies 48 numeric financial Expense entities from diverse 10-Q and 10-K reports.
+These entities are annotated using eXtensible Business Reporting Language (XBRL) tags.
+The annotation process primarily targets numerical tokens, and the context plays a crucial role in accurately assigning the appropriate entity type from the 139 most common financial entities available in the dataset.

 This is a large (`lg`) model, trained with 200K sentences.